 Another downside to too much technology is that it reduces cognitive capacity for other tasks.
 The average person receives 63.5 notifications per day or about one every 15 minutes.
 This constant influx of distractions takes you away from the current tasks at hand, diminishing your focus.
 Therefore, it is important to unplug from your technology so that you can challenge your brain in new and inventive ways and concentrate more on getting things done, improving your productivity, one thing I know all busy mums want to improve.

 Spend more time doing what you enjoy

-All those times you feel like you don’t have enough time for yourself Well, taking a digital detox may be the perfect break you need to enjoy more of the things that you love.
+All those times you feel like you don’t have enough time for yourself or like social media is sucking you of your creativity, taking a digital detox may be the perfect break you need to enjoy more of the things you love.
 According to recent studies people spend nearly half of their waking hours using technology.
 These are valuable hours that you could be using for more important things such as hobbies, special projects, spending time with loved ones during a week-long holiday without the screen or simply relaxing.
 By taking a technology detox, you save yourself time by adding it back to your schedule.
 It gives you a chance to have fun and concentrate on what you love doing the most.

 Helps you to be present

 On average we check our phones about 150 times per day including when we first wake up in the mornings but also during other inopportune times.
 For instance, people constantly check their phones during family mealtimes, during business meetings or at family gatherings.
 The urge to pull out phones during inappropriate times has even been likened to addictive behaviours.
 Taking a detox helps you to add value back to your life by letting you enjoy the present moment, being mindful and enjoying your time in very intentional ways.